 - Care leavers

 How do I apply?
 Applications for the scholarship are now open and can be found below:

 You will be considered for the award on the basis of the information you provide in your application form.

-The deadline for application is 14 May 2021.
-You will be notified about the outcome of your application by 01 June 2021.
+The deadline for application is 10 June 2021.
+You will be notified about the outcome of your application shortly afterwards.

 Further information: If you have any questions about this scholarship, please contact firstname.lastname@example.org